 Usability testing.
 It is carried out from the early stages of app creation to verify if the app fulfills the established objectives and tasks getting a good response from users.
-The primary focus of this testing is on easy and quick use of an app, simple on-boarding and user’s satisfaction with the entire experience.
+The primary focus of this testing is easy and quick use of an app, simple onboarding and user’s satisfaction with the entire experience.
 For higher efficiency and productivity of general creative flow, this type of testing should start much earlier than any single line of code will be written, from the first schemes and transitions put into UX wireframes.

 Installation testing.
-At the initial stage on installation, the app should add required software to the device automatically.
+At the initial stage of installation, the app should add required software to the device automatically.
 And uninstalling, it should remove all the available content and databases from the device which are used by the app.
 So, this type of testing checks that the install/uninstall flow goes properly.

 Functional testing.
 It is the most basic test for any app to ensure that it is working according to the defined requirements and there are no functions missed in the process of interaction.
 Functional testing mainly includes finding possible specific bugs of the device or navigation issues of the app.
 This type of testing should be done at the primary stages of development.
-In enables developers or testers to check and measure database or network queries with response times, crashes and memory issues.
+It enables developers or testers to check and measure database or network queries with response times, crashes and memory issues.

 Performance testing.
-Rather stressful part of any app testing is performance test revealing the omissions which left unnoticed during functional and user interface testing.
-This testing is required to be done on actual device only so it means the whole app is coded t this stage.
+Rather a stressful part of any app testing is performance test revealing the omissions which left unnoticed during functional and user interface testing.
+This testing is required to be done on the actual device only so it means the whole app is coded t this stage.
 This type covers client-side, server and network performance.
 For example, it checks the performance specifications and behavior of the app under certain conditions such as low battery, bad network coverage, low available memory and etc.